 Studies focussing on risky crossings by pedestrians did not find any indication that pedestrians are less careful when the crossing facilities are better (De Langen, 2003; Fu et al., 2018; Pulugurtha et al.; 2012).
-Fu et al., however, did show that pedestrians do not always fully take into account the speed and the distance of oncoming vehicles.
+Fu et al., however, did show that pedestrians cannot always take full account of the speed and the distance of oncoming vehicles.

 At locations with many pedestrians, motorists pay more attention to them.
-This effect is called "safety in numbers": when more pedestrians cross the road the number of pedestrian crashes increases, but not proportionately to the number of pedestrians (Elvik, 2013).
+This effect is called "safety in numbers": when more pedestrians cross the road the number of pedestrian crashes increases, but not proportionately to the number of pedestrians (Elvik, 2013; Kim et al., 2023).
 This is also true for other vulnerable road users: combining crossing facilities for pedestrians and cyclists can be effective in increasing protection in numbers (Ryley, Halliday & Emmerson, 1998).
-The advantage of a combined crossing is that it is more visible for fast-moving traffic travelling on the major road.
+The advantage of a combined crossing is that it is more visible for fastmoving traffic travelling on the major road.

-4.2.2.2 Signal-regulated crossing facilities
+3.2.2.2 Signal-regulated crossing facilities

-For signal-regulated crossing facilities, the two largest problems are pedestrians failing to obey the traffic lights (50%) and conflicting traffic light phases for turning vehicles and pedestrians at their exit approach (25%; Populer, et al., 2018).
-Smart signalisation, that can count the numbers of pedestrians and cyclists crossing, can achieve a fairer distribution of waiting times for fast and slow traffic, and they often produce shorter waiting cycles, which increases compliance and ultimately safety (Ryley, Halliday & Emmerson, 1998).
-Increasing crossing times for pedestrian or increasing the phase lengths has been shown to reduce the crash risk for pedestrians (Chen 2012, Retting, 2002).
+A study in Brussels showed that for signal-regulated crossing facilities, the two largest problems are pedestrians failing to obey the traffic lights (50%) and conflicting traffic light phases for turning vehicles and pedestrians at their exit approach (25%; Populer, et al., 2018).
+Smart signalisation, that can detect and count the numbers of pedestrians and cyclists crossing, can achieve a fairer distribution of waiting times for fast and slow traffic, and they often produce shorter waiting cycles, which increases compliance and ultimately safety (Ryley, Halliday & Emmerson, 1998).
+Increasing crossing times for pedestrian or increasing the phase lengths has been shown to reduce the crash risk for pedestrians (Chen et al., 2012, Retting et al., 2002).